Good Time,

 These principles are pretty simple, aren't they?
 But how can we help people to apply them to their lifestyle?

-Brain Dump
+Brain dump

-Because of this constraint, the app would have just one or two simple features.
+Because of a lack of coding skills (I had just completed the Swift for Beginners course on Udemy), the app would have just one or two simple features.
 Better done at all than done perfect, right?

 After a brain dump session, I came up with some ideas: